rokubop/serenade-sx-starter/sx/help/bookmarks.md

 | *{{commands.bookmarks.open}}* | Open the bookmark in the browser |
 | *{{commands.bookmarks.show}}* | Show the bookmarks in the browser |
 | *{{commands.bookmarks.edit}}* | Opens `user-data/bookmarks.json` in VSCode |

+You can change these command triggers in `src/sx-config.ts`